jsa4000/Getting-Started-GitHub/02_Workflow.md

 	git push origin [name_of_your_new_branch]

+If you don't specify the name of the new branch, but you are inside the branch.
 This will give you the following error:

 	javier.santos@essp-cnu40392pk MINGW64 /c/jsantos/Projects/GitHub/Getting-Started-NodeJS (master)
 	$ git checkout -b FirstVersion